First Steps following a Bereavement

 When a family suffers a bereavement it is of course a very individual and personal experience, however in every case there are some similar tasks that have to be performed and this page is designed to point you in the right direction.

 Most importantly you should remember that as professional funeral directors we are here to guide you through the whole process.
-For any questions not covered by this page, a simple telephone call to our office will usually give you the answer.
+For any questions not covered by this page, please contact us.

 Obtaining a Death Certificate